 These simple button Christmas trees were fun for the toddlers to make.
 The kids LOVE the silly painting technique we use (it includes a cardboard box and a whole lotta shakin’), and they enjoyed colour-co-ordinating our their button colours to the colours of paint on their trees.

-These coffee filter trees started off with a water absorption experiment (always very fun!), and then we transformed our results into these delicate, little ornaments.
+These coffee filter trees started off with a water absorption experiment for my toddlers and preschoolers.
+Then they transformed their results into these delicate, little ornaments.
 Aren’t they so sweet?

-Oh, I loved these paper cone trees.
+The kids loved making these paper cone trees.
 The wrapping and winding process is great for helping to develop co-ordination.

-Here’s an ornament that helps with fine motor development and early sewing skills too!
+Here’s a toddler-made Christmas tree ornament that helps with fine motor development and early sewing skills too!
 After threading our wool through these lacing trees, we added a few gems and jewels for a bit of bling.

-Similar to our paper cone ornaments, these wool wrapped trees are great for working on wrapping and winding skills.
+Similar to our paper cone tree ornaments, these wool wrapped Christmas trees help toddlers and preschoolers strengthen their wrapping and winding skills.
 Painting and preparing the tree before wrapping was an activity in itself.

 These layered paper Christmas trees were very interesting to make.
-First we learned how to make different sized cones from circles of paper, and then we had fun co-ordinating coloured, patterned paper to build our trees with.
+First my preschoolers learned how to make different sized cones from circles of paper, and then they had fun co-ordinating coloured, patterned paper to build their paper Christmas trees with.

 And lastly, this pin-up Christmas tree activity is great for Christmas parties with the kids or as a festive holiday activity in the daycare or classroom.
 The hooligans spent ages working on ours!